 Santa Fe, New Mexico Travel Tips

-Packing Tip: Dress for the season.
+Packing Tips - Dress for the season.
 Santa Fe encapsulates all types of weather depending on the time of your visit.

-Best attractions/ tourist spots: Just minutes from downtown's most popular attractions, you'll love how easy it is to see the city.
+Best Attractions - Just minutes from downtown's most popular attractions, you'll love how easy it is to see the city.
 Don't forget to stroll through Santa Fe Plaza, stop by the Georgia O'Keeffe Museum and peek at Loretto Chapel's famous spiral staircase.

-Great time to visit: Depending on your passion, you'll want to schedule your visit in the season best suited to meet your outdoor interests: winter for ski season and summer for hiking, biking and golf.
+Best Time to Visit - Depending on your passion, you'll want to schedule your visit in the season best suited to meet your outdoor interests: winter for ski season and summer for hiking, biking and golf.